BEAMS-EE/RISC16/README.md

-### Command-line generation of the jar, from the main directory of any simulator, e.g. RiSC16_asm :
+### Command-line generation of the jar, from the main directory, of any simulator e.g. RiSC16_asm :

 Build: (you need *apache ant* to build)
 ```